Nara Singh: Early life

-In 1819, Manipur was occupied by the Burmese forces.
-During this period all the princes of Manipur took shelter in the kingdom of Cachar.
-Many princes like Herachandra and Yumjaotaba tried to liberate Manipur; some obliging princes were appointing the king of Manipur under Burmese sovereignty.
-Badra Singh’s son Jadu Singh (r.
-1823), Jadu Singh’s son Raghov Singh (r.
+During the Burmese occupation of Manipur, Badra Singh's son Jadu Singh (r.
+1823), grandson Raghov Singh (r.
 1823–24) and Badra Singh himself (r.
-1825) were puppet rulers of Burmese occupied Manipur.
-Though his father, his elder brother and his nephew became puppet rulers, Nara Singh was not involved in the scramble for the throne of Manipur.
-He was taking shelter in Cachar.
-And he supported the cause of his second cousin Gambhir Singh in negotiating with the British for the liberation of Cachar and Manipur.
+1825) served as puppet rulers of the occupying power.
+Nara Singh was however not involved in the scramble for throne.
+He remained in Cachar, and supported the cause of his second cousin Gambhir Singh in negotiating with the British for the liberation of Manipur.